Michelangelo Antonioni

+Antonioni received numerous awards and nominations throughout his career, being the first and one of two directors, the other being Jafar Panahi, to have won the Palme d'Or, the Golden Lion, the Golden Bear and the Golden Leopard.
+Three of his films are on the list of hundred Italian films to be saved.
+He received Academy Award nominations for Best Director and Best Original Screenplay for Blowup.
+In 1995, he received an Honorary Oscar "in recognition of his place as one of cinema's master visual stylists".

 Early life

-Antonioni was born into a prosperous family of landowners in Ferrara, Emilia Romagna, in northern Italy.
+Antonioni was born into a prosperous family of landowners in Ferrara, Emilia-Romagna.
 He was the son of Elisabetta (née Roncagli) and Ismaele Antonioni.
 The director explained to Italian film critic Aldo Tassone:

 As a child, Antonioni was fond of drawing and music.
 A precocious violinist, he gave his first concert at the age of nine.
 Although he abandoned the violin with the discovery of cinema in his teens, drawing would remain a lifelong passion.
 "I have never drawn, even as a child, either puppets or silhouettes but rather facades of houses and gates.
 One of my favourite games consisted of organizing towns.
 Ignorant in architecture, I constructed buildings and streets crammed with little figures.
 I invented stories for them.
 These childhood happenings—I was eleven years old—were like little films."

-Upon graduation from the University of Bologna with a degree in economics, he started writing for the local Ferrara newspaper Il Corriere Padano in 1935 as a film journalist.
+Upon graduation from the University of Bologna with a degree in economics, he started writing for the Ferrara newspaper Il Corriere Padano in 1935 as a film journalist.

 In 1940, Antonioni moved to Rome, where he worked for Cinema, the official Fascist film magazine edited by Vittorio Mussolini.
 However, Antonioni was fired a few months afterwards.
-Later that year he enrolled at the Centro Sperimentale di Cinematografia to study film technique but left after three months.
-He was subsequently drafted into the army.
-During the war Antonioni survived being condemned to death as a member of the Italian resistance.
+Later that year, he enrolled at the Centro Sperimentale di Cinematografia to study film technique but left after three months.
+He was subsequently drafted into the army, and survived being condemned to death as a member of the Italian Resistance.